 This one is also a great way to make sure your customers are satisfied with your service.
 Why?
 Because most probably those mentions are reviews people leave after getting to know your business, and if the review is bad you can address the issue swiftly, leave your customer happy and signal to potential customers that you care.

 Don’t know where to start with your link building campaign?
 Request a consultation here.

 Preparing your website for local search

-What we are about to describe is better-taken care of when you first launch your business website, however, everything can be fixed afterward as well.
+What I’m about to describe is better taken care of when you first launch your business website, however, everything can be fixed afterwards as well.

 SEO can be simplified down to two key areas, these are relevance and authority.
 On-page signals are what shows the search engines your relevance.
 In local SEO we can break this down to two areas, which are services and geography.
 Simply put, you want to make sure the services you provide and the locations in which you provide them are clearly indicated.